I get it. There are too many home theater receivers to choose from!

 Take a look at, 'The Best Home Theater Systems in 2019: Top 10 Reviews & Buying Guide'.

 With a home theater system, you get the amplifier and speakers all in one package.
 It's a simpler solution for some people.
-Have fun.

 No. An AV receiver includes an amplifier to power your speakers.